HugoHehn/GettingAndCleaningData/Codebook.md

 23) Averages of each variable produced for each "volunteerid" and "activity" value using dcast() function.

-24) Summarized data frame saved to CSV using write.csv() in R.
+24) Summarized data frame saved using write.table() in R.